 For everything except their baths, I still broadly use the guide of 10 x their weight in kg… so a 30kg child will need about 300mg of magnesium each day to MAINTAIN their magnesium levels, not to fix deficiencies…

-It is safe to give them magnesium, but start small too and go up in smaller amounts.
+In my experience, it has been massively beneficial to give them magnesium, but start small too and go up in smaller amounts.